 Tai Software and Front Partnering to Revolutionize Freight Broker Operations with AI and Email Automation

-With the Tai and Front, brokerages can realize time savings totaling 3,500 hours per month
+With Tai and Front, brokerages can realize time savings totaling 3,500 hours per month

 “Front and Tai enable us to deliver best-in-class service to our shippers and carriers,” said Jordan Reber, Executive Vice President, ARL Logistics.
 “The integration will unlock additional efficiencies that help us quote faster, manage more loads, and ultimately increase revenue.”